-The gravel layer is applied first, followed by the laterite layer, and then a clay/sand/laterite mix.
-All of these layers are compacted manually.
-Finally, the top layer is made of sand and clay which is trowelled flat.
+First, a laterite layer is applied on a flat, compacted foundation, with manual compaction helping keep the laterite layer level and strong.
+Next, a screed layer is applied on top, made of sand and clay which is trowelled flat.
 The floor is then sealed by a layer of drying oil that polymerizes (plasticizes) as it dries to form a plastic-like resin on the floor.

-In the US, linseed oil is traditionally used.
-However, given that linseed oil is expensive, not locally available in Rwanda, and slightly noxious, co-founder Rick Zuzow formulated an alternative oil that converts soya bean oil into a similarly performing drying oil.
+In the US, boiled linseed oil is traditionally used.
+However, given that boiled linseed oil is expensive, not locally available in Rwanda, and slightly noxious, co-founder Rick Zuzow formulated an alternative oil that converts flax seed oil into a similarly performing drying oil.

 We charge about 4 US dollars per square meter for a floor that we estimate will last 10-15 years.
 A typical home is 20 square meters, costing $80 USD.
 We are exploring ways for our customers to be able to pay just a few dollars each month.
 Financing the floors makes them significantly more affordable.
 We are also working on launching a product for customers to self-install, which will reduce cost even further and make our a clean floor accessible to an even broader part of the population.

 Our varnish is completely safe for people, both for our customers and for our employees who work with the varnish on a day-to-day basis.
 In contrast to double-boiled linseed oil, which is widely used in the U.S. and other developed countries, our own varnish is free of volatile organic compounds (VOCs) and poses no health risks.